seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Two things provided more, that, for this favour,
 He presently become a Christian;
 The other, that he do record a gift,
-Here in the court, of all he dies possess’d,
+Here in the court, of all he dies possess'd,
 Unto his son Lorenzo and his daughter.

 **DUKE**